rmannjbs/WP5ReactTSFromScratch/README.md

 }
 ```

-> Confused what the index files are for?
+> In case you are confused what the index files are for...
 Imports in es6/typescript automatically look for a file called index with various extensions like .js or .ts or .jsx or .tsx.
 So when you do ```import thing from 'somepath'``` the import resolver will either look for something at the root called "somepath" and import that, or look for something in the 'somepath' folder called index and load that.
 So by exporting everything from inside an index it lets you import many things from one path which saves boiler plate on import statements so you can do something like the following:

 ```
 import { Animal, Dog, Cat, Cow, Horse, Pig } from '@models' //where @models is a type alias in the paths section of your
 //tsconfig.json were @models points to a folder with an index file exporting all of your models. for i.e.
 ```

-7. Under src, create a file called index.tsx (this will be our main entry point) and add the following contents:
+**Under src, create/edit a file called index.tsx (this will be our main entry point) and add the following contents:**

 ```
 import React from 'react';